 Atha kho āyasmā vacchagotto bhagavato bhāsitaṁ abhinanditvā anumoditvā uṭṭhāyāsanā bhagavantaṁ abhivādetvā padakkhiṇaṁ katvā pakkāmi.

-Then Venerable Vacchagotta rejoiced and approved of the Blessed One’s words.
-He rose from his seat, paid homage to the Blessed One, circumambulated him, and departed.
+Then the venerable Vacchagotta, being delighted and pleased with the Blessed One’s words, rose from his seat, and after paying homage to the Blessed One, keeping him on his right, he departed.

 “Khīṇā jāti, vusitaṁ brahmacariyaṁ, kataṁ karaṇīyaṁ, nāparaṁ itthattāyā”ti abbhaññāsi.
 Aññataro kho panāyasmā vacchagotto arahataṁ ahosi.